Breaking — 30 May 2026

 Islamic theology teacher and social worker overseeing strategic planning and ground operations across the flotilla’s international coordination network.
 A Freedom Flotilla veteran across multiple missions alongside her husband.

-Palestine & Spain
+Palestine & Spain — Released 9 May 2026

 Saif Abukeshek

-Lead Organizer — Barcelona
+Lead Organizer — GSF Steering Committee

 Sweden